rhythmcache/sticker-to-gif-telegram-bot/README.md

 ```
 - Open the bot.py and enter your `bot` token in the required field.
 - Install the required dependencies
-- your environment should have python3.7+ ,pip and ffmpeg installed.
+- your environment should have python3 ,pip and ffmpeg installed.
 - run the below command to install additional dependencies
 ```
 pip install python-telegram-bot ffmpeg-python
 ```
-- Start the bot `python bot.py`
+- Start the bot `python3 bot.py`